 Course Proposal: Basic Catalog Information

-Most of the time the first term that is listed in the drop down menu should be selected.
-The action of publishing the creation, changing, or discontinuing of a course occurs 3 times a year at the start of the fall, spring and summer terms.
+The action of publishing the creation, changing, or deactivating of a course occurs three (3) times a year at the start of the fall, spring and summer terms.
 This is commonly referred to as the effective date or effective term.

 There are deadlines for when changes to an existing course may be made effective based on the publication of the Schedule of Classes.
 If the proposer has selected an effective term and the deadline has passed for that term, the proposal will be updated administratively for the effective term that is the first available at that point in time.
 The deadlines for the current academic year are published as part of the University Curriculum Committee meeting calendar.